intel-iot-devkit/how-to-code-samples/watering-system/javascript/README.md

 You need to use the Grove\* Dry-Reed Relay board to connect the water pump.

-1. Plug one end of a Grov\*e cable into the Grove\* Dry-Reed Relay, and connect the other end to the D4 port on the Grove\* Shield.
+1. Plug one end of a Grove\* cable into the Grove\* Dry-Reed Relay, and connect the other end to the D4 port on the Grove\* Shield.

 2. Connect one wire from the pump to the 5V power source reserved for the pump.